-Coronavirus fear touches off a global run on face masks
+Viral fear sparks global run on face masks

 Companies that make masks are struggling to keep up.

-Medicom Group, a medical supply company based in Montreal, usually makes 150 million masks per year at its factory near Angers, France.
+Medicom Group, a Montreal medical supply company, usually makes 150 million masks per year at its factory near Angers, France.
 At the beginning of February, the factory had orders for 500 million masks.
 Orders have only grown since then, the company said, and it has hired new workers and increased capacity at its plants, including two in Shanghai and one in Augusta, Georgia.

 3M, the Minnesota-based manufacturer, said it has ramped up production of respirators at its facilities in the U.S., Europe, Asia and Latin America.

-Across Asia, where many people routinely wear masks against allergies, colds and smog, soaring demand has prompted other manufacturers to retool to begin making masks.
-A survey of masks found in drugstores in Bangkok suggests that in many cases those products do not meet standards needed to best protect against the virus.
+Many people in Asia routinely wear masks against allergies, colds and smog, and soaring demand has prompted other manufacturers to retool to begin making masks.

 Taiwan manufacturer Foxconn, a major supplier of electronics to Apple, said it has begun making about 1 million masks a day for its own factories.

 Dealmed, a New York company that makes and sells medical supplies, said it expects to sell out of face masks next week.
-The company temporarily stopped taking orders from new customers a month ago and ended sales on Amazon and Walmart.com.
-It is selling its remaining masks only to those that need them, such as hospitals, doctors’ offices or government agencies.
+It temporarily stopped taking orders from new customers a month ago and ended sales on Amazon and Walmart.com.
+It now is selling only to buyers that need them most, such as hospitals, doctors’ offices or government agencies.

-Sales of gloves, gowns and other items are up as much as 300% in February from the year before, said Michael Einhorn, Dealmed’s president.
+Sales of gloves, gowns and other items jumped as much as 300% in February from the year before, said Michael Einhorn, Dealmed’s president.
 Sales of face masks are so astronomical, he said, he hasn’t been able to calculate them.

-In Italy, the site of Europe’s biggest cluster of cases, the government convened a meeting with the country’s business lobby to work out a centralized distribution system to get masks to hard-hit areas.
+In Italy, the site of Europe’s biggest cluster of cases, the government met with the country’s business lobby to work out a centralized distribution system to get masks to hard-hit areas.

 Italy’s financial police announced they busted 20 people based in Turin for selling masks that were falsely said to offer complete protection against the disease.
 They were selling for as much as 5,000 euro apiece, or about $5,500.